 8. License Your Art For Passive Income

-Licensing art is a great way to generate passive income.
+Licensing art is one of the best ways to generate passive income.
 By licensing your art, you are essentially selling the right to use your artwork to another business.

 That person can use your artwork on a product they are selling, on agreed terms.
 You typically sell the rights for specific usage and for a limited time period.
 When it comes to an end, both parties can re-negotiate terms.